MatthewYork/iPhone-IntroductionTutorial/README.md

 - Left-to-Right and Right-to-Left language support
 - Delegate methods for handling current page and completion events
 - Easy UIView implementation that works with or without storyboards
+- **NEW** Ability to use custom views in a panel instead of just images

 CocoaPods
 ========================